sfc-gh-sreed/advertising-spend-ml-demo/Advertising-Spend-ROI-Prediction/README.md

 # Advertising Spend and ROI Prediction

-This demo was presented during the [Snowflake Summit Opening Keynote](https://events.snowflake.com/summit/agenda/session/849836).
+The source content for this demo was presented during the [Snowflake Summit Opening Keynote](https://events.snowflake.com/summit/agenda/session/849836).
 It is built using Snowpark For Python.
+It has been modified slightly for the purposes of this workshop.

 ## Overview